Thomas H. Butler: Soldier

-T.H.
-Butler enlisted in the 25th Tennessee Infantry of the Confederate States Army on August 10, 1861 at age 35 in Livingston, Tennessee.
+Butler enlisted in the 25th Tennessee Infantry of the Confederate States Army on August 10, 1861, at age 35 in Livingston, Tennessee.
 Butler was appointed by Gov. Isham Harris to the Commissary Office as a Captain of the 25th Tennessee under Colonel Sidney S. Stanton on September 27, 1861 and was honorably discharged by Gen. George G. Dibrell on March 7, 1862.
 In his post-military career Captain Butler was known as Colonel Butler, a title of respect given to older Southern gentlemen to honor them for exemplary community leadership or government statesmanship.